-With each issue of Standart you receive a sample bag of specialty coffee, selected from prominent international roasters, and exclusively reserved for our subscribers.
+When you subscribe to Standart, together with your magazine you will receive a small bag of specialty coffee selected from prominent international roasters, and exclusively reserved for our subscribers.

 We ship worldwide from our warehouse in Berlin.
 It usually takes 7 to 21 days for a single issue to be delivered via Priority Air Mail.